 Jodorowsky is first to admit that his method is more art than science, with only anecdotal evidence for the method’s efficacy.
-In one example, a woman feeling adrift and grappling with feelings of absence and abandonment following her father’s suicide is told to buy thirteen oranges, giving twelve to patients at a hospice and eating the thirteenth in exactly twelve minutes.
+In one example, a woman feeling adrift and grappling with feelings of absence and abandonment following her father’s suicide is told to buy thirteen oranges, giving twelve to patients at a hospice and eating the thirteenth… in exactly twelve minutes.
 She reports experiencing connection with the hospice patients that she had longed to have with her father, and while eating the final orange, experiences a new gratitude for her own life.

-I can relate a recent experience which I would describe as “ritual therapy”, concerning a four-day solo backpacking trip I took in the north of Israel.
+I recently had experience which could be called “ritual therapy”: a four-day solo backpacking trip I took in the north of Israel.